GalvinVoltag/The-Timestopper/Release/README.md

 - -No special mode yet
 - -No "ZA WARUDO" voiceline yet

+### ï¿½How to work with controllers?
+Unfortunately, ULTRAKILL's controller inputs are smoothed, which means they stop when time stops too.
+But there is a soltion, altough it be somewhat tideous.

+1. Right click ULTRAKILL in your steam library and select `Properties`
+2. From there go to the `Controller` tab, and enable `Override for ULTRAKILL`.
+3. Click `Controller Configurator` (clickable text in the same tab)
+4. Select your controller and set right joystic as mouse movement, and bind any key you want to the keyboard key that uses the Timestopper.

-## ¿What to do if the mod doesn't work / if you find a bug?
+## ï¿½What to do if the mod doesn't work / if you find a bug?
 Go to the mod's github page [here](https://github.com/GalvinVoltag/The-Timestopper), and create an issue.
 I'd appreciate if you'd copy-paste the full log (text from the terminal that opens with the game) inside triple quotes (\``` like this ```), it helps me diagnose the problem more efficiently and correctly. *Also you might wanna follow the issue, I might just build a fix release so that you don't need to wait until the next update.*